ibm-cloud-docs/cis/edge-function-actions.md

 * **Adding triggers** - Go to the **Triggers** tab and click **Add trigger**.
 Enter a URL pattern and select an action from the list of existing actions.

-    * You can also select **Avoid Edge Functions** for a trigger's path to remain active without running any Edge function action.
-For example, if you have an action named `my-function` assigned to `gamma.cistest-load.com/*`, but want the path `gamma.cistest-load.com/data` to avoid running `my-function`, create a separate trigger for `gamma.cistest-load.com/data` and enable **Avoid Edge Functions**.
-This allows the path `gamma.cistest-load.com/data` to remain active without using the action `my-function`.
+   To keep a trigger path active without running an Edge function, enable **Avoid Edge Functions**.
+For example, if `my-function` is assigned to `gamma.cistest-load.com/*`, but you want `gamma.cistest-load.com/data` to bypass it, create a separate trigger for `/data` and enable **Avoid Edge Functions**.
+This ensures the `/data` path stays active without invoking `my-function`.

 * **Editing triggers** - Update a trigger by selecting the menu option in the table row for the trigger, then make changes and click **Save**.

-* **Deleting triggers** Delete a trigger using the menu option in the table row for a selected trigger.
+* **Deleting triggers** - Delete a trigger using the menu option in the table row for a selected trigger.
 This action can't be undone.